 1. Nasi Lemak

 It is easy to understand why Nasi Lemak is the national dish of Malaysia because they capture all the best flavors of coconut and pandan leaf to ensure the rice is not only fragrant but also mesmerizing.

 Besides, it also contains sambal (chili sauce made from chili peppers and shrimp paste), fried fish, cucumber, anchovies, or other side dishes in Malaysian style.
 Imagine, the creamy and grassy hints from pandan leaves and coconut milk in every dish bite are so amazing.

 You can buy them anywhere in Malaysia, either on the street or in restaurants.
-Like Nasi Kerabu, this one is another good choice for breakfast.
+This dish is a good choice for breakfast.
 And the popularity of Nasi Lemak is not only in Malaysia but also in its neighbors, such as Singapore, Southern Thailand, and Brunei.

 Honestly, you can even feel how tasty a Nasi Lemak dish is through this review.

 (Blue Rice Dish)

 Nasi Kerabu is a rice dish with beautiful blue rice and other components like fried chicken (or dried fish), pickles, salads, and crackers.
 If you do not know what to eat for a Malaysian-style breakfast, Nasi Kerabu might be your best bet.